UWOrbital/OBC-firmware/docs/src/content/docs/getting-started/build-obc.md

     ```

     :::tip[Tip: Reducing Build Time]{icon="setting"}
     The `cmake --build .` takes some time to run since it is using a single thread to compile.
-To speed up the process we can use one of the following commands
+To speed up the process we can replace it with one of the following commands...
     1. `make -j 16` (Recommended for most systems)
     2. `make -j 32` (This is faster but depends on if your system can handle 32 parallel jobs)
     :::